westpa/westpa/lib/examples/wca-dimer_openmm/README.md

 Within each of the codes, there are references both the the platform and the number of devices that are hardcoded.
 The relevant lines in the code will be noted, but if you are attempting to run this example with a different set of hardware, some small alterations to the source is required.
+For systems without an OpenMM-compatible GPU, the `CPU` platform will allow you to run all of the example simulations, although it is likely that the simulations will run much slower.
+The `CPU` platform has a single property `CpuThreads`, which sets the number of cores to use.
+This value defaults to the number of cores on the machine.
+For the WE simulations, `CpuThreads` is set so each worker only uses a single core.

 ### Brute force simulation